GAP insurance in brief

 It pays the difference between the vehicle’s market value and the price initially paid.
 This would also include any outstanding finance or lease rentals left to pay.

-This is especially good for vehicles bought on finance, as the policyholder would have the money both to buy a new car and pay any outstanding debts.
+This is especially good for vehicles bought on finance, as the policyholder would have the money both to buy a new car and pay any outstanding debts, or paying for an emergency financing when a car is broken or needs an urgent repair.

 Return to Invoice GAP insurance